ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 embedded within a topology can be continuously validated.
 For example, a link rule might specify that a connection between core and aggregation layers must have its source(s) and destination(s) located within the same data center.
-Another example is to declare that a specific link type should only exist between Core <-> Aggregation layer with certain contraints on port optic speed, type (LR vs SR for instance), etc.
+Another example is to declare that a specific link type should only exist between Core <-> Aggregation layer with certain constraints on port optic speed, type (LR vs SR for instance), etc.

 The application can (via SIMAP API):